Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 Mechanical: wheels, gears

-Sketch your ideas on paper to visualize the shapes and their potential applications.
+Sketch a few of your ideas on paper to help visualize your critter.
+Then, open the step-by-step

 Decide on slot placement: